Skip to Main Content

 Popular Citation Styles

-Find out the citation style that your department or lecturer prefers.
+Check with your supervisors, professors, departments, faculty, conference organizers or publishers to find out their preferred citation styles.
 Once you have determined the style to follow, use it consistently in your paper, bibliography or reference list.

 • ACS (American Chemical Society)